-An eligible employee who is a covered service member's spouse, child, parent, or next of kin may also take up to 26 weeks of FMLA leave in a single 12-month period to care for the service member with a serious injury or illness.
+An eligible employee who is the spouse, child, parent or next of kin of a covered service member with a serious injury or illness may take up to 26 workweeks of FMLA leave in a single 12-month period to care for the service member.

-An employee does not need to use leave in one block.
-When it is medically necessary or otherwise permitted, employees may take leave intermittently or on a reduced schedule.
+You have the right to use FMLA leave in one block of time.
+When it is medically necessary or otherwise permitted, you may take FMLA leave intermittently in separate blocks of time, or on a reduced schedule by working less hours each day or week.
+Read Fact Sheet #28M(c) for more information.